 There are lots of reasons why this is not true.

 One of the more obvious: if you’re thinking it’s too competitive so you’re not going to apply, how many other people are thinking the same thing and not applying?
 There’s a big chunk of your competition gone right there!

-If your student puts together a good application and follows all directions, they might get the award over someone else who was more qualified but didn’t follow directions.
+But this can actually be good news for you.
+If you put together a good application and follow all directions, you might win the award over someone else who was more qualified but didn’t follow directions!

 4. It’s not worth it.

 Really, how much is your time worth?
 Is three hours worth $1000?

 If you don't think it’s worth it, let’s talk about the impact a $1000 scholarship makes.
 Your student would have to work about 90 hours in a minimum wage job to make the same amount of money as a $1000 scholarship.
 When students know how to make a solid application, completing a scholarship application usually takes about 3 hours or less.
 So they traded 3 hours for 90 hours.
 That’s a pretty good ROI!

 Also, any scholarship—even a small one—can help win more awards in the future.
 You can put that win on your subsequent applications.
 It impresses scholarship judges, and acts like a stepping stone to bigger awards.
 A history of winning awards increases your chances of winning more awards.